Floriian/sten/docs/README.md

   ```

 - Response (Code 404): <br>No animal found with this ID.
-- Response (Code 400): <br>This response happens, when the body is failed the validation test.
+- Response (Code 400): <br>This response happens, when the body/param is failed the validation test.

 ### <a name="animals.delete"></a>DELETE